 Choosing to wait

-According to the Cochrane review of planned vs expectant management: “Since planned and expectant management may not be very different, women need to have appropriate information to make informed choices.”
-I’m not sure most women get this information and instead are told their baby is ‘at risk’.
+Women need to be given adequate information so that they can make the decision that is right for them.
+I’m not sure most women are fully informed, and instead are told their baby is ‘at risk’.
 As we know, you can get a mother to do anything if she believes it is in the best interests of her baby.
 So what happens if a woman chooses to wait for labour?

-Most women (95%) will go into labour within 24 hours of their waters breaking.
-A small minority will wait much longer than this.
+Most women (79%) will go into labour within 12 hours of their waters breaking and 95% will be in spontaneous labour within 24 hours (Middleton et al. 2017).
 Ashlee whose birth I recently attended has given me permission to share her experience and photos here.
 Ashlee’s daughter Arden taught both her family and her midwives about patience and trust.
 We waited 63 hours from waters breaking to welcome her into the world.
 After a 2 hour, 20 minute labour she was gently born through water and into her mothers arms (notice the nuchal cord).
 I wonder how different this birth would have been if Ashlee had chosen to follow hospital guidelines.
-Instead she weighed up the small chance of uterine infection (which could be treated if it occurred) with the risks of syntocinon + continuous CTG for her baby.
-She chose to stay at home amongst her own familiar bacteria, and let her daughter decide when she was ready to be born.
+Instead she weighed up the information for herself and chose to stay home amongst her own familiar bacteria, and let her daughter decide when she was ready to be born.

 Suggestions for waiting: